 All D2R messages are scheduled by the reader.
 Hence, RAN2 agreed that the reader needs to know if the device would generate message(s) in D2R direction in response to the R2D message (e.g. command), and the size of such messages so that the reader can schedule the device accordingly.

 The reader may schedule the response message in D2R direction if it is aware that there is an expected response message.
 It would then also be useful for the reader to know the expected message size in this case.
-If the expected message size in response is not available at the reader, the reader should at least know whether a message in D2R direction is generated in response to the R2D message.
+If the expected size of the response message is not available at the reader, the reader should at least know whether a message in D2R direction is generated in response to the R2D message.
 Hence, RAN2 would like to ask SA2 to kindly answer the following question:

-Q2: Can the CN indicate to the reader (either explicitly or implicitly, for instance by indicating the expected size of a response message in D2R direction) whether a message is expected in D2R direction in response to an R2D message for command service type?
+Q2: Can the CN indicate to the reader (either explicitly by a command type or implicitly, for instance by indicating the expected size of a response message in D2R direction) whether a message is expected in D2R direction in response to an R2D message for command service type?

 Further, for the latency/completion time of a given A-IoT procedure, RAN2 would also like to ask SA2 to kindly answer the following question: